 The DAPR (Degree Analysis Progress Report) is a record that reflects a student’s academic progress toward degree completion (graduation) at Ball State University.
 It provides the student and advisor with:

 Any student needing course adaptations or accommodations because of a disability or medical condition.
-Disabled students must register with the office of Disabled Student Development.
+Disabled students must register with the office of Disability Services.